 11. Hoping to plug in your API definition and documentation as part of your Continuous Integration (CI) pipeline to also update your API gateway rules if needed?

-12 Do you want to tempt developer community to innovate new products and services using your APIs?
+12 Do you want to invite clients, partners and/or the wider developer community to innovate new products and services using your APIs?

 13 Do you need a channel to inform API users about changes and support them?
 Maybe API users could offer peer support?

 14 Need to charge your API users for API usage, maybe different rate limits for different user groups?